Top of page

 Emory Classics Gateway

-In the summer of 2022, Emory University's Department of Classics launched the Emory Classics Gateway.
-This program provided funding for four students with an interest in Classics to attend Emory's Pre-College Summer Program for a two-week residential experience as rising juniors and seniors.
+Emory’s Department of Classics is pleased to announce the third summer of the Classics Gateway.
+This program provides funding for students with an interest in Classics to attend Emory's Pre-College Summer Program for a two-week residential experience as rising juniors and seniors.
+As part of the program, a course on the Roman city Pompeii (Rome, Interrupted: Reconstructing the Last Days of Pompeii) is being offered during the second session of the program (June 30-July 13) and Gateway students are encouraged to attend this session.

-The program aims to support students traditionally underrepresented in the study of the ancient world.
-The Emory Classics Gateway strives to expand access to Emory and to foster an interest in Classics for students from diverse backgrounds.
+The program aims to support students traditionally underrepresented in the study of the ancient world and students from Atlanta-area public schools are particularly encouraged to apply.
+The Classics Gateway strives to expand access to Emory and to foster an interest in Classics for students from diverse backgrounds.
 A long-term goal of the program is to increase the diversity of students committed to the pursuit of undergraduate and graduate study in Classics, at Emory and at institutions throughout the US.
-Our inaugural competition is open to students from a select group of partner public high schools in the greater metro-Atlanta area.

 Eligibility

-• Be a rising junior or senior at a partner high school in the Atlanta-area (for the 2022-23 academic year)
+• Be a rising junior or senior in high school (preference will be given to students from public schools in the greater Atlanta area).

 Application Requirements